-- Table 13 demonstrates that within the high growth scenario (in line with current population growth), then Geraldine without the FDA allocation may not have sufficient land supply.
-Further, based on refined modelling with a realistic yield lot size of 700m2-900m2, it is assumed that the dwelling deficiency would be in the vicinity of potentially having a slight deficit in its dwelling supply.
-This would also apply for the FDA areas, assuming the yield lot size of 450m2 and thereby confirming that the yield may not be as high as it claims in the table. - As a Tier 3 Council, Timaru is not bound by the 15 HH/ha minimum, that applies to Greater Christchurch under the CRPS.
+- Table 13 demonstrates that within the high growth scenario (in line with current population growth), then Temuka without the FDA allocation would not have sufficient land available (-64).
+Further, based on refined modelling with a realistic yield lot size of 700m-900m, it is assumed that the dwelling deficiency would be in the vicinity of having a deficit of -120 dwelling capacity.
+This would also apply for the FDA areas, assuming the yield lot size of 450m and thereby confirming that the yield may mot be as high as it claims in the table. - As a Tier 3 Council, Timaru is not bound by the 15 HH/ha minimum that applies to Greater Christchurch under the CRPS.
 A 12 HH/ha net density assumption is both appropriate and consistent with established practice for similar-scale towns across the Canterbury region.
 The use of a 15 HH/ha or higher assumption in capacity modelling for Timaru overstates likely delivery potential and fails to reflect the character, market conditions, and infrastructure limitations of the district. - If Property Economics (PE) has removed 30% of gross area to arrive at net residential land, and then applied an average lot size of 450m2, then their effective density is exactly 15 households per hectare (HH/ha).
 Whereas it is more realistic in the context of Timaru that average yield would be 12 HH/ha (i.e. 580m2) or 10 HH/ha (700m2) (as per CRPS Policy 6.3.12) where topography or site constraints are greater.
-This difference being between 25% 43% respectively.
+This difference being between 25% - 43% respectively.
 Therefore the amount of both available existing urban capacity and Future Development capacity would need to reflect this, potentially having a substantial effect on the capacity requirements.